bakingbacon/bakinbacon/README.md

 ### Testing Tokens

 The Tezos network requires 8000 XTZ at stake in order to be considered a baker.
 Please fill out this form https://forms.gle/iuSuWprvhejCGKP56 to request enough tokens from our pool.
 You should receive the funds within 12-16 hours.
+These tokens are only valid on the Granada testing network and will not work on mainnet.

 ## Building BakinBacon